leandrotiburske/BipolarDisorder/README.md

-# BipolarDisorder
+# Bipolar Disorder

-Transcriptome analysis from patients with Bipolar Affective Disorder
+Bulk and snRNA-Seq analysis of Bipolar Disorder